 The adults are mainly grey with brown markings, and beautiful, bulging, iridescent eyes, which in the males are so large that they touch.
 The mouthparts are similar to that of a mosquito, though broader and more like a knife.
 The adult males feed on nectar, and are vegetarian.
 It is only the adult females who suck blood from horses, man and other large mammals.
 They are fast fliers.

-The larvae (right) live in damp soil and rotten wood, woodland pools, bogs and silty beds of slow moving water.
+The larvae (above) live in damp soil and rotten wood, woodland pools, bogs and silty beds of slow moving water.
 They feed on other insect larvae.
 They can be up to 25 mm long, and are pointed at both ends, with a tiny, retractable head and a breathing siphon at the tail end.
 They pupate in the soil.

 The female Haematopota pluvialis, above right, approaches and lands silently on a patch of skin.
 It is only when she stabs her mouthparts thought the skin that the pain alerts us to her presence.
 She is greyish-brown with mottled wings, adults are 8 - 13 mm long.
 Adults are common near water from June to August.

 Other Tabanids make a certain amount of noise as they approach.
 Flight speed has been recorded as 4.0 metres per second with a wing beat of 96 per second.
 Compare this with other insects.

 These are small and medium sized flies.
 There are over 3000 species world wide, and 212 British species, all of which are small and medium sized and fly during the day.
 Above is Hilara sp., the adults are black, up to 10 mm long, and eat Ephemeroptera and Trichoptera.